Written by: Keoghs Solicitors

-Top Tips – what you should look for when choosing a residential conveyancer?
 Moving home can be very stressful, whether or not you are a first time buyer, or buying and selling properties at the same time.
-Take some of the pressure off, by choosing the right legal team of experienced and qualified residential conveyancers to help, support and represent you.
+Take some of the pressure off by choosing the right legal team of experienced and qualified residential conveyancers to help support and represent you.

 Here are our six top tips for choosing a conveyancer: